 In our curriculum, we teach that idolatry is the worship of any created thing in place of YHWH.
 In its purest sense, idolatry includes any deviation from any worship commanded in Scripture.
 Therefore, we will not practice or promote overtly Satanic, Wiccan, or pagan festival days (Spring and Fall equinoxes, Winter and Summer Solstices, Christmas, Easter, Sunday, Halloween, etc.).
 We try to avoid images and religious icons which play a part in the worship of false gods.
 However, especially in our history curriculum, we may mention these practices in the context of Scripture so that our children are aware of them.
 It is a fine line between teaching about idolatry and teaching idolatry.
 We may not always get it perfect, so we are open to input from you on these issues.

-We teach that marriage is between one man and one woman for life.
-Hopefully these two will be believers in YHWH.
-However, we will not condone premarital sexual relations, adultery, divorce, or remarriage.
-We will seek to avoid the use of images that could lead us into temptation.
+We teach that marriage is between a man and his wife for life.
+We do not condone premarital sexual relations or adultery, and we believe that while divorce happens, it is not YHWH’s best will and is only allowed in a few circumstances (such as adultery).
+We seek to avoid the use of images in our curriculum that could lead us into temptation.
 We teach that those who have lived a previous life of sexual immorality should seek to restore all relationships with love and forgiveness, and “each person [should] lead the life that the Lord has assigned to him, and to which God has called him” (1 Corinthians 7:17).

 We teach that clean animals, as defined in Leviticus 11:1-47, may be eaten as food, while unclean animals are not considered to be food for us by YHWH and should not be eaten.
 We do not necessarily believe that the “kosher” designation accurately describes the Scriptural standard.
 We do not believe that milk and meat must be prepared and eaten separately, as you will see in our recommended menus and recipes.
 We do not wish to make these things a point of contention; please adapt all recipes for use according to your own family’s standard.